 Homeschooling is the same.
 By all means, I am not advocating that you don’t prepare.
 In fact, I will have many more practical things to share to help you prepare to homeschool, but this foundational mindset must be established: God will give you what you need as you go!

-There will be three primary areas focused on to help you homeschool on this site.
+In addition to these resources, there will be three primary areas focused on to help you homeschool on this site.

 Living Books are books that present living ideas.
 They stir the imagination and bring life to the characters and the reader.
 They provide the reader with ideas that inspire and are a joy to recall and are usually (though not always) written by one person with a passion for the subject at hand.
 I will have much more to say on this, but suffice to say for now, Living Books are not text books and they are are not simplistic dumbed down easy reader books that talk to children as though they have no intelligence.
 There is some debate among homeschoolers over what exactly is and is not a living book, but I trust as we move along, you will gain a further appreciation for how to find them.
 If you would like to get a jump start on seeing what books would fall into the living books category, check out the following resources:

 Nature Study is how this blog really started.
 We incorporate nature study into every single trip we take.
 Our passion for visiting the national parks and hiking began because of homeschooling an nature study.
 However, I fully admit that the word “study” often terrified me and caused me to feel wholly inadequate as a teacher.
 However, don’t let it intimidate you.
 In those early years, it really is just being outdoors with the children and letting their curiosity take the lead.

 You, will, in time need to read works on nature to assist in answering the many questions that will come from your curious little explorers.
 As I said above, one day at time, one hike at a time, and one book at a time and you will begin to gain a wealth of knowledge that is rich and will spur you on to further curiosity and awe of our Creator and His magnificent world.
 Here are a few easy to read resources to inspire you.